binaryage/site/readme.md

 We have setup post-recieve hook which will build sub-site and then will push baked static site files back into its `gh-pages` branch.
 [GitHub Pages](//pages.github.com) will do the deployment automatically.
 It will also move pointer of submodule here in the `site` repo.

-<div style="color:red">Don't forget to push "shared" submodule first if you have modified some shared stuff.</div>
+Don't forget to push `shared` submodule first if you have modified some shared stuff.

 ### Update from remote

-If you want to get incrementally to remote state without doing `rake init`, you may reset your repo to remote state via `rake reset`. <span style="color:red">This will destroy your local changes!!!.</span>
+If you want to get incrementally to remote state without doing `rake init`, you may reset your repo to remote state via `rake reset` (**will destroy your local changes!!!**).

 Alternatively you may always use your git-fu to non-destructively pull from remotes (`git submodule` is your friend).